-Some activities will continue if they relate to preserving the safety of human life or the protection of property.
+In the event of a lapse in annual appropriations, some activities continue if they directly relate to preserving the safety of human life or the protection of property.
 According to the DHS plan, for an activity to continue under this exception, "there must be some reasonable likelihood that the safety of human life or protection of property would be compromised in some significant degree by the delay in the performance of the function in question.
 Specifically the risk should be real... and must be sufficiently imminent that delay is not permissible."
-The DHS procedures go on to note that support functions related to an exempt activity should continue "only to the extent that they are essential to maintain the effectiveness of those activities."
+The DHS procedures go on to note that support functions related to an exempt activity should continue "only to the extent that they are essential to maintain the effectiveness of those activities."8

-Employees who are working under this exemption are constrained in their activities-limited to performing activities that are exempted.
+Employees who work under this exemption are constrained in their activities-limited to performing activities that are exempted (those that relate to the protection of life and property).